esper-io/console_docs/docs/sso/delete-sso.md

 ::: tip Coming Soon

-This feature will begin rolling out in January 2023.
+This feature will begin rolling out in February 2023.

 :::